Basilica di Santa Maria Assunta, Aquileia

-The original church dated back to the fourth century.
-The current basilica was built in the eleventh century and rebuilt again in the thirteenth century.
-It is located on Via Sacra, overlooking the Piazza del Capitolo, along with the bell tower and baptistery.
+The original church dates back to the fourth century.
+The current basilica was built in the eleventh century and partially rebuilt again in the thirteenth century.
+It is located on Via Sacra, overlooking the Piazza del Capitolo, along with the campanile and baptistery.

 Architecture

 The façade, in Romanesque-Gothic style, is connected by a portico to the so-called Church of the Pagans, and the remains of the 5th-century baptistery.
 The interior has a nave and two aisles, with a noteworthy mosaic pavement from the 4th century.
 The wooden ceiling is from 1526, while the fresco decoration belongs to various ages: from the 4th century in the St. Peter's chapel of the apse area; from the 11th century in the apse itself; from the 12th century in the so-called "Crypt of the Frescoes", under the presbytery, with a cycle depicting the origins of Christianity in Aquileia and the history of St. Hermagoras, first bishop of the city.

 Next to the 11th-century Romanesque chapel of the Holy Sepulchre, at the beginning of the left aisle, flooring of different ages can be seen: the lowest is from a Roman villa of the age of Augustus; the middle one has a typical cocciopesto pavement; the upper one, bearing blackening from Attila's fire, has geometrical decorations.

 Externally, behind the 9th-century campanile and the apse, is the Cemetery of the Fallen, where ten unnamed soldiers of World War I are buried.
+Maria Bergamas is also buried there.
+She lost her son in World War I and she made the selection of the body of the Unknown Soldier of Italy.
 Saint Hermagoras is also buried there.